The 'mob wife' aesthetic is in. But what about the vintage fur that comes with it?

 Plant-based faux furs are hitting the market

 California banned the sale of new fur in 2019, and the law went into effect Jan.
 1, 2023.
-The state was responsible for around 25% of all fur sales in the U.S., according to The Humane Society.
+The state was responsible for around 25% of all fur sales in the U.S., according to The Humane Society of the United States.

 Inventors, innovators and entrepreneurs have descended on the disrupted industry.
 BioFluff, for example, is a new plant-based fur that fashion brand Stella McCartney is using.